-Rumors about the arrival of a new geological era known as the Anthropocene have caused concern in recent months.
+Rumours about the arrival of a new geological era known as the Anthropocene have caused concern in recent months.
 Do you know what it is, when it started and what consequences it will bring?
 In this analysis you will understand what it means for humanity, what its characteristics are and if we still have time to do something to mitigate its impact.

 What is the Anthropocene?

-The term Anthropocene comes from the Greek anthropos, meaning “human,” and kainos, meaning “new.”
+The term Anthropocene comes from the Greek anthropos , meaning “human,” and kainos , meaning “new.”
 It was proposed by the scientific community as a new geological epoch that could replace or succeed the Holocene and arises due to the significant impact that human activities have had on terrestrial ecosystems.
 In other words, the Anthropocene refers to the period in which human actions have left a deep mark on the planet.

 In the following image from the International Commission on Stratigraphy (ICS) you can see the geological stages of the planet, with the Holocene being the current era.

 Despite this, the ICS clarifies that the term “will continue to be an invaluable description of human impact on Earth.”
-This means that until now the word Anthropocene is only a symbolic expression used to refer to this current period where the consequences of polluting activities that have largely contributed to global warming and climate change are already visible.
+This means that until now the word Anthropocene is only a symbolic expression used to refer to this current period where the consequences of polluting activities that have greatly contributed to global warming and climate change are already visible.

-Holocene and Anthropocene: Era of transition?
+Holocene and Anthropocene: A time of transition?

 However, an article published in the National Library of Medicine explains that although the definition of anthropogenic contaminants is not entirely clear, anthropogenic contamination dates back to the time when humans learned to master fire.